Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

-\item \textbf{Spectral (Intensity) Decomposition} As an additional diagnostic tool, we introduce the concept of spectral decomposition of tomographic images and sinograms.
-This approach involves analyzing the intensity content of an image or sinogram—effectively decomposing it into its spectral components—and comparing the resulting spectral profiles between experimental data and reconstructions.
+As an additional diagnostic tool, we introduce the concept of intensity histograms analysis of tomographic images and sinograms.
+This approach involves analyzing the intensity content (gray value) of an image or sinogram---effectively decomposing it into components that vary in gray value---and comparing the resulting intensity histograms between experimental data and reconstructions.

 Given two images $X$ and $Y$, we first normalize them by dividing each image by its mean intensity:

 With this normalization, the total luminosity of the images becomes comparable, since